The V&A will safely reopen on Wednesday 19 May

 Will I have to wear a face covering while in the museum?

-Yes, in line with current government guidance, all visitors will need to wear a face covering at the V&A. If you are exempt, you will be given a sticker when you arrive.
+Yes, in line with current government guidance, all visitors will need to wear a face covering at the V&A. If you are exempt, please speak to a member of staff upon arrival and you will be given an exception sticker.

-We have free, disposable face masks available, as well as V&A face coverings for purchase in the V&A Shop.
+We have sanitising hand gel and free disposable face masks available, as well as V&A face coverings for purchase in the V&A Shop.
 There are also protective screens at shop and café counters.

 Are you still running online events?